 Yes, even this website is the product of years and years of OULES legend.
 This information used to be in the footer of our page, but I feel it deserves a mention to itself on this page.
 As silly (past Webmistress) put it:

-As the list of past committees will show you, silly maintained our website for many a year before it passed into the hands of Tom who maintain the previous site and created this one, which was then populated by Lily.
-However, the other sites are certainly worth a look (and indeed, the back end of the site is still hosted by pilly).
+As the list of past committees will show you, Pilly maintained our website for many a year before it passed into the hands of Katie who maintain the previous site and created this one, which was then populated by Lily.
+However, the other sites are certainly worth a look (and indeed, the back end of the site is still hosted by Pilly).
 Therefore, we're going to leave them here because they have oh so much content that would otherwise be lost: